lipro/lpn-doc-sphinx-primer/source/extensions/bibtex.rst

       .. code-block:: rst
          :linenos:

-         See :cite:`hasecke2019sphinx` for an introduction to Sphinx.
+         See :cite:`sweigart2020automate` for an practical guide in Python.

    :which gives:

-      See :cite:`hasecke2019sphinx` for an introduction to Sphinx.
+      See :cite:`sweigart2020automate` for an practical guide in Python.

 For this sample you will need a corresponding bibliography for all cited references.